Chapter 40R/Smart Growth Overlay Districts

 The following Smart Growth Overlay Subdistricts are being considered:

 1. A subdistrict is proposed to support an affordable housing development located at 56 Margin Street, 54 Margin Street, 7 High Street, 20 Endicott Street, and 24 Endicott Street.
-A public hearing on the preliminary application of this district has been scheduled for August 1, 2024, at 6pm at the Community Life Center.
-More details are available on the legal notice here.
-The draft preliminary application is available here.
 See more details on this proposal here

 1. A subdistrict to support an affordable housing redevelopment project of Salem State’s South Campus, located at 8, 11, 20-32 Harrison Road and 262 Loring Avenue.
 The preliminary application for this district has not been completed, as such, a preliminary hearing has not been scheduled for this subdistrict yet.
 See more details on this proposal here